Boiler Not Working? Common Boiler Problems & How To Fix

 If you have an old boiler, simply peer through the casing and you should be able to see whether there is a flame or not.
 Try resetting or restarting your boiler if this is the case.

-Check the condensate pipe
+Check the boiler for a frozen condensate pipe

-This is something you should check during the winter.
+A frozen condensate pipe is something you should check during the winter.
 The condensate pipe travels from your boiler to the nearest outside wall in most cases.

 In order to fix a broken boiler that is not working, you should gently pour warm water over the condensate pipe that has become frozen until the frozen water melts away.